chrisriesgo/xamarin-android-ibeacon-service/README.md

 A Xamarin.Android binding of the [Radius Networks' Android iBeacon Service](https://github.com/RadiusNetworks/android-ibeacon-service)

-*This library is no longer being updated.
-Instead, use the [AltBeacon Android Beacon Library](https://github.com/chrisriesgo/Xamarin-Android-Beacon-Library).
+*This and the underpinned Radius Networks library are no longer being maintained.*

+*Instead, use the [AltBeacon Android Beacon Library](https://github.com/chrisriesgo/Xamarin-Android-Beacon-Library).
 This is built on the open and interoperable proximity beacon specification crafted by the Radius Networks team.*

 ## License